mmazzarolo/mmazzarolo.com/content/blog/2019-10-19-browser-extension-development/index.md

 ---
 date: "2019-10-19"
-title: "Browser extensions development with Create React App"
+title: "Developing a browser extension with Create React App"
 tags: [programming]
 description: Create React App is a great tool for developing React applications for the web.
 With a couple of tweaks it can also become one of the best ways to create browser extensions.
 ---